sattva2020/N8N-AI-Starter-Kit/README.md

 `LIGHTRAG_API_KEY` or `TOKEN_SECRET` in your `.env` before exposing the service via Traefik to avoid accidental public access.

+Important: the compose configuration now requires `LIGHRAG_DOMAIN`, `LIGHTRAG_API_KEY` and `TOKEN_SECRET` to be present in your `.env` (no "change_me" defaults).
+This ensures Traefik receives the correct SNI hostname and avoids the proxy serving a default self-signed certificate.
+See `compose/optional-services.yml`, `env.schema` and `scripts/setup.sh` for details.

 Note: recent changes added the LightRAG optional service to `compose/optional-services.yml` (profiles: `developer`, `cpu`, `gpu-nvidia`).
 If you enable it, ensure `services/lightrag` is present or set an external